What Does a Gate Agent Do?

 Another role of an aircraft fueler is to have an accurate record of all fuel transactions done, including those involving defueling aircraft.
 Just like cashiers, aircraft fuelers must keep records of fuel quantity supplied against the amount paid for such quantities by filling fuel transaction forms.
 This includes issuing invoices to airlines, which can sometimes be through the management, for the period of service provision.

-To fuel aircraft, aircraft fuelers use fuel trucks, which have many accessories that aid in fueling such as fuel pipes and nozzles.
+To fuel aircraft, aircraft fuelers use fuel trucks, which have many accessories that aid in fueling such as fuel pipes and nozzles as well as fueling hoses.
 The aircraft fueler must troubleshoot and handle equipment safely to ensure the correct functioning of the machinery and.
 The machinery must also be checked for proper maintenance such as calibration of the fuel gauges to ensure that only the required fuel quantity is loaded onto the aircraft fuel system.

 Notably, excess fuel into the fuel tanks would limit the aircraft’s aerodynamic properties whereas planning fuel incorrectly could be detrimental for the desired route or flight requirements.